mohammadtzs/base-ui/README.md

 # Base UI

-From the creators of Radix, Floating UI, and Material UI, Base UI is an unstyled UI component library for building accessible user interfaces.
+From the creators of Radix, Floating UI, and Material UI, Base UI is an unstyled UI component library for building accessible user interfaces..

 ---